0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 Now that the keys are set up, and the genesis file is generated, the final step to this process would be starting the Polygon SDK with the `server` command.

-The `server` command is used in the same manor as in the previously mentioned guides, with a minor addition - the `--secrets-config` flag:
+The `server` command is used in the same manner as in the previously mentioned guides, with a minor addition - the `--secrets-config` flag:
 ```bash
 go run main.go server --secrets-config <PATH> ...
 ```